mrdavemorgan/lepgallery/readme.txt

 -rw-rw-r-- 1 pg1720424  56K 2010-08-30 17:58 3.jpg</code></pre>

 == Changelog ==
+= 2.0 =
+* UnGallery now supports (but does not require) integration with fancyBox lightbox application.
 = 1.7.4 =
 * Fixed the search always redirecting to my own site.
 Oops!
 Sorry folks.
 Not the best way to drive traffic to me. =)
 * Searches are no longer case sensitive.